Michaelpalacce/Server/README.md

 - SSL_KEY_PATH - The ABSOLUTE path to the SSL key
 - SSL_CERT_PATH - The ABSOLUTE path to the SSL certificate
 - DEBUG - Whether to display console logs or not ( for Dev )
+- NODE_ENV - Keep it to production.
+If you are working on the plugin, change to development

 # UPDATING:
 - Since npm cleans up the directory on update, you can run the following command: `serve-hooks preinstall`.